NOTICE ABOUT CORONAVIRUS (COVID-19)

 Call the Weiss COVID-19 Hotline for more information: (833) 799-2944

 Appointments, screenings, procedures and surgeries are now being scheduled at Weiss Memorial Hospital

 At Weiss Memorial Hospital we’ve put every precaution in place to keep our patients and staff safe.
 If you’ve been putting off your regular healthcare checkups or need to schedule a procedure or surgery, please be assured that now is the right time to reach out and take the steps you need to reclaim your health.
 It is vital that you seek treatment for chronic conditions and acute medical concerns.
 We’re here for you.

 Steps we’re taking to maximize safety:

-- All doctors, nurses and clinicians are wearing masks and are screened for symptoms at the beginning and end of all shifts.
+- All doctors, nurses and clinicians are wearing masks and are screened for symptoms at the beginning of all shifts.